josefsbreakfast/Polaris-Protocol/Containment_Studies/💞_Containment_Theory/README.md

 ---

+### 🧠 **Interpretive Note — Practical Indeterminability in Governance**
+In governance as in physics, indeterminability is not metaphysical — it’s computational.
+No system can process, predict, or store all the information required to maintain total control.
+Decisions about *where to stop calculating* become the hidden architecture of containment:
+every border, law, or policy is a **precision limit** disguised as certainty.

+Classical containment theory treated these limits as solvable errors;
+contemporary containment recognises them as **constitutive features** —
+the necessary noise that keeps a living system alive.

+---

 ## 🧭 Orientation
 **Containment Theory** begins where Feynman left off — with the recognition that what appears stable is only **practically determined**, not truly fixed.
 Just as classical physics concealed uncertainty inside the limits of its measurements, classical geopolitics and governance conceal instability inside the language of control.